-In all instances the Headteacher/DSL must be informed.
+In all instances the Headteacher must be informed.
+If the Headteacher is not available then the DSL should be advised.

-If the allegation concerns the Headteacher then the Chair of Governors in a maintained school must be informed.
+If the allegation concerns the Headteacher then the CEO and Chair of the Trust in a MAT and the Chair of Governors in a maintained school must be informed.